Whether you’ve been crocheting for a few months, or a few decades, you’ve probably offered to teach at least one person how to crochet.

 After teaching professionally since 2009, and launching the Crochet Instructor Training Program with the American Crochet Association, I found that there are a few key things that help crocheters become successful teachers.

-No matter your own skill level or expertise, these tips provide a happier and far more productive experience to pass crochet on.
+No matter your own skill level or expertise, these tips provide a happier and far more productive experience, helping you learn how to teach crochet!

-Say this with me: group workshops are not settings for beginner crocheter lessons.
+Say this with me: group workshops are not settings for beginners to learn how to crochet.

-Crochet can be a very tricky skill to learn, and it does require a lot of personal time and attention to begin.
+Crochet can be a very tricky skill to learn, and it does require a lot of individual time and attention to begin.

-When teaching beginner lessons, no more than 2 students per instructor is the best approach.
+When teaching beginner lessons, no more than 2 students per instructor is going to be the best approach.

 There is a massive difference between beginner lessons (private instruction) and workshops (group settings).

-So, be sure to give beginners personal time and attention to help them have a successful start!
-Once they learn the basics of crochet, group settings can be a great approach to teaching specific projects, techniques and skills.
+So, be sure to give beginners personal time and attention to help each beginner student have a successful start!

 Tip: A set of 2 friends can have a lot of fun taking crochet lessons together, especially when they practice together and keep each other accountable.

-Say this with me: they are beginners, they don’t know what they need to learn!
+Say this with me: They are beginners, so they don’t know what they to have, or bring, to learn how to crochet!

-As a teacher, yarn is an important subject to discuss so that your students can have confidence in the materials they are working with.
+As a crochet teacher, you must know that yarn is an important subject to discuss so that your crochet students can have confidence in the materials they are working with.

 That’s why the first yarn weight to work with when teaching crochet should be: